ez80/84-CE-Documentation/tutorial/asmbasics.rst

  #include "includes\ti84pce.inc"
  .assume ADL=1
  .org userMem-2
   .db tExtTok,tAsm84CeCmp

- ;program code
+  ; Program code

   ret

 But what does all of this code do?